 - Not Enough Hot Water

 If you’re experiencing none or very little hot water, there may be a problem with the pilot light.
-If you’re uncertain how to fix the water heater, contact the professionals at 301-747-3140.
+If you’re uncertain how to fix the water heater, contact the professionals at 301-747-3140 in Waldorf.
 While some owners can reignite the pilot light on their own, it can be dangerous if you’re not certain of how to light it.

 If you notice gas, don’t try to restart the pilot.
 Contact your city’s gas company immediately.

 - Water Heater Age

 The average life span of a residential water heater with appropriate servicing is 10–12 years.
 Even if your water heater isn’t having an issue, it could be at a higher concern of a damaging leak.

 If you’re not certain of your water heater’s age, examine the identification sticker on the unit.
 This states the manufacturing date and serial number.

 If your water tastes of metal, your water pipes could be corroded.
 If both hot and cold water is rusty, the damage is more than likely located in your pipes.

 If only the hot water is discolored, there’s a significant likelihood the issue is inside your water heater.